-Capital assets are initially recorded at cost and depreciated over their estimated useful lives using the straight-line method.
+Tangible capital assets are initially recorded at cost and depreciated over their estimated useful lives using the straight-line method.
 Capital expenditures that do not generate future economic benefits to the BIA are charged to operations in the year of acquisition.

 The equipment, less residual value, is depreciated over ten years on a straight-line basis.
+When a new tangible asset is acquired, depreciation is recorded from when the asset is put into use.